 ‘Imagination’ is pop-rock with a similar to The 1975’s music.
 Our closing track ‘Slow’ bursts on to the scene, unapologetically with a loud melody that strips back quickly to showcase Heather’s pristine lyrics.

-Overall, this album is masterpiece – a mashup between their debut album and second but neater and exquisite to consume.
+Overall, this album is masterpiece – a mashup between their debut album and third but neater and exquisite to consume.
 I hope everyone enjoys listening to this masterpiece as much as me.

 ON TOUR - BUY TICKETS NOW!